 To further ensure best practice and up-to-date skills, Lake Mountain Ski Patrol has a pre-season training weekend each year, normally just before the official season opening.
-The 2018 training weekend will be held on June 2 and 3, 2018.

 Certain competencies are refreshed/tested at the pre-season training weekend including CPR/AED, asthma management and the administering of Penthrane, Entonox and Oxygen.

 It is expected that all patrollers are available to attend the training weekend to ensure their skills and competencies are up-to-date, and to familiarise themselves with the resort and any changes.

 The weekend is also a great opportunity to meet and catch up with other patrollers.

 The LMSP annual general meeting is also held during the training weekend.